SeanHanway/CDLibrary/README.md

 | Create GUI using JavaFX | IN PROGRESS |
 | Integrate Maven | Started |
 | Create JAR file and deploy program | Not yet started |

- ~~**Note:** Working on a separate javaFX package for UI.
-Will upload progress to GitHub as soon as there's something worth looking at.~~
+ ~~**Note:** GUI currently exists however it is only a login screen made for testing purposes.
+Functionality still not implemented.~~

- **Note:** GUI currently exists however it is only a login screen made for testing purposes.
-Functionality still not implemented.
+**Note:** GUI updated to reflect the final anticipated look of the program.